Conciliatory words hide Putin's anger over Ukraine

 The Kremlin said in its statement Putin had ordered his government "to conduct consultations with foreign partners, including the International Monetary Fund, on the provision of financial aid to Ukraine".

-The three-paragraph statement issued at 11:45 p.m. offered little insight into the mind of a man who hoped Ukraine would play a central role in his project for a trade bloc stretching from the frontiers of China to the edge of the EU.
+The three-paragraph statement issued at 11:45 p.m. seemed to offer little insight into the mind of a man who hoped Ukraine would play a central role in his project for a trade bloc stretching from the frontiers of China to the edge of the EU.

 But it spoke volumes to his attitude towards Western support for the new leadership in Ukraine, and contained a veiled warning along the lines of - if you hold talks on rescuing Kiev from bankruptcy without us, Moscow will act.

-Russia looks unlikely to press on with its $15-billion (8 billion pounds) bailout for Ukraine, which had been seen as a reward for Yanukovich's decision to spurn a trade deal with the European Union in favour of closer ties to Moscow, and Ukraine is now looking for funds from the West.
+Russia looks unlikely to press on with its $15-billion (8 billion-pound) bailout for Ukraine, which has been seen as a reward for Yanukovich's decision to spurn a trade deal with the European Union in favour of closer ties to Moscow, and Ukraine is now looking for funds from the West.

 A mission from the International Monetary Fund is due in Kiev next week, and Ukraine's new leadership has said it will meet any conditions.